 There’s a wide range of protein powder options – soy, egg, casein – but whey is a milk protein created as a by-product during cheese production.
 It’s particularly popular because it contains a “high concentration of essential amino acids, which support muscle recovery, including the amino acid leucine, an important trigger for stimulating muscle building after exercise,” according to Bean.

-You can get enough protein from your food, but Bean says: “choose whey supplements if you aren’t getting enough protein from your diet – [though this is] in most cases unlikely – or as a convenient post-workout alternative to food.”
+You can get enough protein to support recovery from cycling from your food, but Bean says: “choose whey supplements if you aren’t getting enough protein from your diet - [though this is] in most cases unlikely - or as a convenient post-workout alternative to food.”

 The amount of protein you need varies dramatically depending how active you are and what you’re doing – a track cyclist spending time in the gym will damage more muscle fibres than an endurance rider.